Residents for Quality Neighborhoods, San Luis Obispo, California

 Thanks to those who wrote or spoke to the Council regarding support, objections, or recommendations.

-The program was approved 5-0.
+The program was approved 5-0 and is still in effect.

 City Wide